adilmajid/obsidian-sidekick/README.md

 - [ ] `+++` for Sidekick to continue writing in your note

 ### Known bugs
-- [ ] Count of indexed notes can exceed total note count if notes are deleted
+- None currently

 ### Shipped
+- [x] (bug) Count of indexed notes can exceed total note count if notes are deleted
 - [x] Access past conversations
 - [x] Auto-title past conversations
 - [x] Mobile support